-• Form 144 Required (for sale)

-Date of filing of last Form 144

-Form 4 Required

-Date of filing of last Form 3 or 4

-List all of your stock transactions in the Company's Securities within six (6) Months of the curr transaction (if none, please indicate "None"): ent
+(For Section 16 filers only) Please list all of your stock transactions over the last six (6) months:

-All individuals must complete the following:

-I am not currently in possession of any material non-public information relating to Cav Industries, Inc., and its subsidiaries.
-I hereby certify that the statements made on this form are to and correct.
+I am not currently in possession of any material non-public information relating to Cavco Industries, Inc., and its subsidiaries.
+By typing my name below and sending this email to the Compliance Officer pursuant to the Cavco Securities Trading Policy, I hereby certify that the statements made in this email are true and correct.

-I understand that clearance may be rescinded prior to effectuating the above transaction if material no public information regarding Cavco Industries, Inc., arises and, in the reasonable judgment of Cav Industries, Inc., the completion of my trade would be inadvisable.
-I also understand that the ultimal responsibility for compliance with the insider trading provisions of the federal securities laws rests we me and that clearance of any proposed transaction should not be construed as a guarantee that I will later be found to have been in possession of material, non-public information. vco ate vith
+I understand that clearance may be rescinded prior to effectuating the above transaction if material non-public information regarding Cavco Industries, Inc., arises and, in the reasonable judgment of Cavco Industries, Inc., the completion of my trade would be inadvisable.
+I also understand that the ultimate responsibility for compliance with the insider trading provisions of the federal securities laws rests with me and that clearance of any proposed transaction should not be construed as a guarantee that I will not later be found to have been in possession of material, non-public information.

-Signature: Date:

-Print Name:

-Telephone Number Where You May Be Reached:

-Request Approved (transaction must be completed during the Window Period (as defined in Cavco Industries, Inc., Securities Trading Policy) in which this approval was granted.
-Request Denied Request Approved with the following modification the